powsybl/powsybl-core/docs/grid_model/adders_by_copy.md

 Operational limits are also copied from the existing transformer.

-Other attributes are filled up be the user.
+Other attributes may (or should, for mandatory ones) be filled up by the user.

 NB: it is mandatory for the user to fill up the `id` attribute before calling the `add()` method or else the code will throw an exception.